someengineering/fixinventory/plugins/hetzner/README.md

 # fix-plugin-hetzner

-Hetzner Collector Plugin for Fix
+Hetzner Collector Plugin for Fix (alpha)

+This collector is in alpha stage and may not work as expected.
+Use at your own risk.

+[x] Resource collection
+[ ] Resource deletion
+[ ] Tag update

 ## Configuration